hauptmedia/docker-zeebe-with-exporters/README.md

 ## Using the Kafka Exporter

+For a further documentation please look at the [Zeebe Kafka Exporter Project](https://github.com/camunda-community-hub/zeebe-kafka-exporter).

 ### Example

 This will start a single node Zeebe and a single node Kafka instance and runs